The law

 What is tenancy deposit protection?

-Landlords and letting agents who rent properties on an assured shorthold tenancy in England or an occupation contract in Wales , are legally required to protect any tenancy deposits taken (also known as security deposits) in a government authorised tenancy deposit scheme.
+Landlords and letting agents who rent properties on an assured shorthold tenancy in England or an occupation contract in Wales are legally required to protect any tenancy deposits taken (also known as security deposits) in a government authorised tenancy deposit scheme.
+Landlords and letting agents must protect the deposit within 30 days of receiving the deposit.
+They must also sign and send the prescribed information to the tenant and anyone who has contributed to the deposit after they have protected it.

-The tenant will then get the deposit back if they meet all their responsibilities laid out in their tenancy agreement, including not causing damage to the property and its contents, and paying all the rent.
+The tenant will then get the deposit back if they meet all their responsibilities as laid out in their tenancy agreement, including not causing damage to the property and its contents, and paying all the rent.

 What is the difference between a holding deposit and a tenancy deposit?